 So, back to notes.

 I worked with young women for a few years.
 It was torture.
 Eventually I quit, tired of feeling guilty for being attracted to them, exhausted from forcing myself not to reach out across the chasm of time separating us.
 They also saddened me.
 There is some truth to the cliché that youth is wasted on the young.
 I certainly got it all wrong.
-I stupidly believed I could get all my suffering over and done with in my twenties (then enjoy the rest of my life free of pain).
-It didn’t work.
+I stupidly believed I could get all my suffering over and done with in my twenties and then enjoy a carefree life.
+Youth, it turns out, is so wasted on the young that the rest of your life ends up wasted, too.

 In the centre (near where I worked with the young women, a zone of immense sadness and excitement) I come across a delightfully literary piece of graffiti.